 One of the objectives of the IYS is to educate the public about the ways soil affects food security.
 This is a topic near and dear to SFC, as we aim to strengthen community food security through a variety of ways, including growing food using sustainable methods in close proximity to where it is consumed.
 Because Central Texas already suffers from drought and soil degradation, it’s important for gardeners to know how to build healthy, fertile, nutrient-rich soil for food gardens, manage this soil wisely, and use inputs that cause the least amount of harm.
 Studies also show that the nutritional quality of fruits and vegetables is directly linked to soil health, yet how often do we consider dirt when we think about daily vitamins and minerals?

 As you start planning your spring gardens, let’s continue the soil conversation.
 Our upcoming Soil Health class will help you prepare your food garden by learning how to assess soil quality, understand what types of plants work best in different soil structures, and amend soil to make sure it is a healthy foundation for growing food.

-Be sure to sign up for the Get Growing: Soil Health class on January 17 to dig deeper into learning about soil!
+Be sure to sign up for one of our many classes offered throughout the year to dig deeper into learning about soil!
 We hope to see you there.